ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 Also I have no idea how to do garbage collection in the JVM or if I even need to do it at all and it's really bothering me.

+## Compiling

+Additional details can be viewed in the README in the [Muse repo](https://gitlab.com/azuredown/muse).

+First install ANTLR using the [getting started](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md) section in the ANTLR repo.

+Then compile all the Java files in the `muse/src/` directory.
+Finally you can use `MuseMain` (eg: `java MuseMain SOURCE_FILE.muse`) to compile and run a muse file.
+Or use the `-c` flag to only compile and not run.

+Alternately you can also run `muse/tests/RunTests.py`.